tower1ight/World/3.Rules, Systems, Handouts/Alchemist PC Handout.md

 You are unwelcome, condescended to by unorganized unprepared outsiders, pariahs of your homeland for an unseemly desire for independence.
 You've allowed the newcomers to call you alchemists, but [[tannia]] is the word you call yourself, a name given to you long ago by your mother, the ancient dragon [[Tanniaxs]], a name not permitted to roll over unforked tongues.
 You may be small but none with any sense would call you weak, you stand in a sheildwall with your brothers and sisters, proudly wearing your draconic nobility on painted scales.

+## IN MEDIAS RES

+The, party in their most recent session has tasked

 ## Cultural Values and Concepts

 **Goals**